That thou art blamed shall not be thy defect,

 Since what he owes thee, thou thy self dost pay.

-Implicit in the distinction between the Poet and the rivals is a criticism
+Implicit in the distinction between the Poet and the lesser versifiers is a criticism

 of a too literal acceptance and exploitation of the ideal.
 This is a constant